schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 $dnsForwarder = "8.8.8.8"
 $timeZone = "W. Europe Standard Time" # Use "Get-TimeZone -ListAvailable" to get a list of available Time Zones

-# User for Azure Stack HCI LCM User (to be used later)
+# User for Azure Local LCM User (to be used later)
 $setupUser = "hciadmin"
 $setupPwd = "dgemsc#utquMHDHp3M"